gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - Yu Jing contact has told us that Bipandra is a loose cannon and less trustworthy than her partner Angus.

-### Next session follow up with both halves of the group:
+### Next session follow up with both halves of the group

 - PUB CRAWL!!!